Midhun-30/HTML-PROJECT/README.md

 3. Inside each project folder, you will find a `starter` and a `final` folder.
 Open the `starter` folder in your preferred code editor to access the initial code.

-4. Follow along with the YouTube tutorial series to build the projects step-by-step.
+4. Follow along to build the projects step-by-step.
 You can use the `starter` code as a starting point and make changes as guided in the tutorial.

-5. If you encounter any issues or have questions during the tutorial, feel free to open an issue in this repository.
-We encourage collaboration and learning together!

-## Contributing

-If you find any bugs, have suggestions for improvements, or want to add more features to the projects, we welcome your contributions!
-Simply fork this repository, make your changes, and submit a pull request.

-## About the Author

-This tutorial series is created and presented by (https://www.youtube.com/), a passionate web developer with a goal to share knowledge and help others learn HTML effectively.

 Enjoy the journey of learning HTML and building exciting projects with us!
 Happy coding! 🚀🎉